Postgraduate Diploma Project Management Stellenbosch Business School Skip to main content

 Blended Learning classes

 Late-afternoon classes once every week for those doing their PGDip over 1 year, or once every fortnight for those doing their PGDip over 2 years.
-The blended learning classes are presented online (and also on campus depending on Covid restrictions).
-Classes are presented on Tuesday afternoons from 16:00 till 20:15 (with a short break from 18:00 to 18:15), and for some foundation modules on Wednesday or Thursday afternoons from 16:00 till 20:15 (with a short break from 18:00 to 18:15).
+The blended learning classes are presented online.
+Classes are presented on Tuesday afternoons from 16:00 till 20:15 (short break included), and for some foundation modules on Wednesday or Thursday afternoons from 16:00 till 20:15 (short break included).
 The online classes are presented synchronously with the on-campus classes.

 Advantages